UoS-EEE-Automation/zivid-ros/README.md

 [zivid_interfaces/srv/InfieldCorrectionCompute.srv](./zivid_interfaces/srv/InfieldCorrectionCompute.srv)

 Calculates the new infield correction based the captured data gathered so far through the service [infield_correction/capture](#infield_correctioncapture), and writes the result to the camera.

 If the write operation is successful, the infield correction capture data is cleared.
+To perform infield correction again, a new session must be started with a call to the [infield_correction/start](#infield_correctionstart) service.

 Please see the [infield_correction/compute](#infield_correctioncompute) service for more information on the computed correction.